populationgenomics/team-docs/cpg_utils_config.md

 It's important to note that the config files are loaded 'left-to-right', so when multiple configuration files are loaded, only the right-most value for any overlapping keys will be retained.

 This configuration template contains a number of 'live' attributes, as well as many which are commented out (which is permitted in TOML).
 These commented out attributes provide examples of useful content in the configuration file, and logical places to place them in the overall config structure (e.g. many examples of content expected to appear in `['workflow']`).
+If you find a useful config parameter missing from the base template, please create a PR adding new content into the template.